JohannesGezachew/JSON-to-VCF-Converter/README.md

 # JSON to VCF Converter

 This is a Python script that converts a JSON file containing contact information into a VCF (vCard) file.
 This script reads a JSON file with contact details and generates a corresponding VCF file, which can be imported into various contact management applications.
+You can use this script to convert your Telegram contacts JSON file to VCF format.

 ## Features
 - Converts JSON formatted contact data to VCF format.